Quantifying Individual Risk for Binary Outcomes: Application to Right Heart Catheterization

+Similar to the majority of previous studies, our method also relies on Assumption \ref{assumption-1}.
 To implement the proposed method, we need to estimate the propensity score $e(X)$ and the outcome regression functions $\mu_a(X)$ for $a = 0, 1$.
-We employ logistic regression to estimate them, using the same variable selection method of \citep{Hirano-Imbens2001}.
+We employ logistic regression to estimate them, using the same variable selection method of \citet{Hirano-Imbens2001}.
 Both the propensity score and outcome regression functions are implemented with two-fold cross-fitting.
 Denote $\hat e(X)$, $\hat \mu_a(X)$ for $a = 0, 1$ as the estimated propensity score and outcome regression functions, respectively.
-Then, the average treatment effect of RHC on survival, using the doubly robust estimator~\citep{Bang-Robins-2005} calculated as $n^{-1}\sum_{i=1}^n[A_i(Y_i-\hat \mu_1(X_i))/\hat e(X_i)-(1-A_i)(Y_i-\hat\mu_0(X_i))/(1-\hat e(X_i)) + \hat \mu_1(X_i) -\hat\mu_0(X_i)]$, is $-0.055$ with an estimated standard error of 0.013.
+Then, the ATE of RHC on survival, using the doubly robust estimator~\citep{Bang-Robins-2005}, is $-0.055$ with an estimated standard error of 0.013.
 In other words, receiving RHC increases mortality by 5.5\%, aligning with the findings of most previous analyses.
-Additionally, with $\hat e(X)$ and $\hat \mu_a(X)$, we can estimate the Fr\'{e}chet--Hoeffding bounds of $\mathrm{FNA}$ in Lemma \ref{lem-1}, the bounds of $\rho(x)$ in Proposition \ref{prop-range-rho}, and the proposed estimator of $ \beta_{\rho}$.
+Additionally, with $\hat e(X)$ and $\hat \mu_a(X)$, we can estimate the Fr\'{e}chet--Hoeffding bounds on $\mathrm{FNA}$ in Lemma \ref{lem-1}, the bounds of $\rho(x)$ in Proposition \ref{prop-range-rho}, and the proposed estimator of $ \beta_{\rho}$.